-These Hummingbird Bakery vanilla cupcakes, topped with candy-coloured vanilla frosting and sprinkles, are what the Hummingbird Bakery is famous for.
-Here's how to make them.
+These Hummingbird Bakery vanilla cupcakes, topped with candy-coloured vanilla frosting and sprinkles make a great alternative to a classic birthday cake.

 - 120g plain flour